What Is an Email Header, With Its Purpose and Components

 1. Gives information about the sender

 The email header gives you the sender's detailed information - authentication status, return path, sender IP address, and much more.
-Without this information, you might struggle to find the sender's details and if the email is safe to open or not.
+Without this information, you might struggle to find the sender's details.

 Besides, if you view the email source in your respective ESP, you can get more insights into the sender, such as a reply-to address, authentication status, etc.